-The highlight in the library calendar is ‘Book Week’, which celebrates literature in all its diverse forms throughout the school.
-The Librarians’ Literary lectures, a joint venture with the prep. school are held twice in the academic year and they also feed in to promoting books and authors to the pupils, thereby extending their ‘reading for pleasure’ choices.
+Highlights in the Library calendar include ‘Book Week’, celebrating literature in all its diverse forms throughout the school, and the Librarians’ Literary lectures, a joint venture with the prep.
+School promoting books and authors to the pupils, thereby extending their ‘reading for pleasure’ choices.

-The Library is open 7 days a week from 8am-9pm.
-It is staffed by the Senior School Librarian from 9-5.30pm Mon-Fri, and at other times by boarding and teaching staff.
-It operates two borrowing systems and pupils can borrow up to six books for 3 weeks.
-The library is available to Day Girls after school for homework.
+The Library is open 7 days a week and staffed by the Senior School Librarian from 8:30-5.30pm Monday -Friday.
+Pupils can borrow up to six books for 3 weeks.
+The Library is available to Day Girls after school for homework.

 Do come and visit the library to see the resources available to the pupils whilst at St Catherine’s.